USS TENNESSEE SSBN 734

-March 18, USS Tennessee (Gold) recently departed homeport for strategic deterrent patrol.?
+March 18, USS Tennessee (Gold) recently departed homeport for a strategic deterrent patrol.?

-July 2, The Tennessee (Blue) departed NSB Kings Bay for routine operations.
+July 2, The Tennessee (Blue) departed NSB Kings Bay for a strategic deterrent patrol.

 September 24, USS Tennessee launched four unarmed Trident II D5 missiles on Sept.
 10 and 12th, from the Eastern Range Complex, during a Follow-on CINC Evaluation Test, marking the 145th, 146th, 147th and 148th consecutive successful submarine-launched ballistic missile (SLBM) test flight since 1989.